Executor

 Functions

-static void apply_assignments(t_shell *shell, t_list *assigns, int do_export)
+void apply_assignments(t_shell *shell, t_list *assigns, int do_export)

 Apply assignments permanently to shell variables.